DataDog/hiring-engineers/answers.md

 <img src="12_monitorbonus2.jpg" width="70%">
 - Make sure that your email is notified when you schedule the downtime and take a screenshot of that notification.
 <img src="13_monitorbonus3.jpg" width="80%">
 **Note: The time in email is UTC - I'm other time zone so that's why it shows differently - in the settings it's ok.
-Also - because at the time of writing this was weeked and after 7pm I can only set the start date in the future.
+Also - because at the time of writing this was weekend and after 7pm I can only set the start date in the future.
 Also, the weekend downtime was assumed to be recurring event.**

 ## Collecting APM Data
 1. Given the following Flask app (or any Python/Ruby/Go app of your choice) instrument this using Datadog’s APM solution.